 - When it comes to contact tracing and/or guidance to isolate Memorial defers to Public Health guidance.

 - If you have concerns regarding your own health, please contact 811 or your health care provider.

 - Regarding notification, you will be notified if Public Health determines it is required.
 They will only be in touch if there is a risk of exposure.

 In cases of exposure, Public Health will notify individuals and Memorial will support Public Health if asked.
 Public Health determines who needs to be tested.
 It is their jobs to determine risk and exposure level.
 If there is an exposure you will be notified in less than 24 hrs after test results come back by Eastern Health.

 Memorial has many resources to help guide you including information in section 6.2, on page 12 of the Living with COVID-19 document.
 You can review a table top exercise contained in this document that may also be helpful.

 It’s important to understand that just because an individual is isolating doesn’t mean they have a confirmed case of COVID-19.
-Isolation can be for any number of reason including but not limited to being a low risk contact, being a visitor to a location announced in a public health advisory and advised to get tested or presenting with symptoms and advised to get tested.
+Isolation can be for any number of reasons.

 Also, Memorial has many controls in place to minimize the spread of the virus including vaccination requirements, limiting classes to under 100 students and masking.
 It’s understandable that this news can leave you feeling uncertain and looking for direction.
 You can contact the Office of the Chief Risk Officer for further advice or guidance on expectations and processes, which have been vetted through public health.